wetryingtodorock/getblock-docs/en/rpc-service/sol/json-rpc/sol_getSnapshotSlot.md

 ---
-title: sol:getSnapshotSlot \[POST\] {disallowed}
+title: sol:getSnapshotSlot  {disallowed} - Solana
-description: DEPRECATED Please use getHighestSnapshotSlot instead This method isexpected to be removed in solana-core v2.0Returns the highest slot that the node has a snapshot for
+description: Example code for the sol:getSnapshotSlot  {disallowed} json-rpc method. Сomplete guide on how to use sol:getSnapshotSlot  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters